A symmetry result in $\mathbb{R}^2$ for global minimizers of a general type of nonlocal energy: Some examples

 thanks to \eqref{simpleineq}.
 Moreover again by using \eqref{simpleineq}.
 So \eqref{partial1} and \eqref{partial2} are satisfied.
 We see also that where \eqref{simpleineq} and \eqref{elem} were used.
 Assumptions \eqref{C2t} and \eqref{1derivt} follow.
 Moreover, it is obvious from the definition of $\mathcal G$ that

 From this \eqref{uconvex} is straightforward.

 Theorem \ref{Theorem} then says that in $\R^2$, global minimizers of the energy \eqref{ennms} are one-dimensional.
 To our knowledge, this is a new result in the literature.
-The precise result goes as follows. \begin{cor} Let $u$ be a continuous, bounded minimizer of the energy \eqref{ennms} in any ball of $\R^2$.
-Then, $u$ is one-dimensional, i.e. there exists $\omega\in S^1$ and $u_0\colon \R\to \R$ such that
+The precise result goes as follows. \begin{cor} Let $u\colon \Rn \to [-1,1]$ be a continuous global minimizer of the energy \eqref{ennms} with $W$ satisfying \eqref{www}.
+Then $u$ is one-dimensional. \end{cor}